Urushihara24/Urushihara24/README.md

 ---

-## 🐍 Python Automation Projects
+## 🐍 Python Projects (Technical Literacy)

-> Practical projects demonstrating automation, data processing, API integration, and process optimization skills.
+> Projects demonstrating ability to read code, understand architecture, and automate routine tasks — skills that help in defect localization and collaboration with development team.

 <table width="100%">
 <tr>